-- 1. Connect the LAN (UPLINK) port on the switch to a LAN port on a router that is connected to the Internet. - On the GS105EP and GS105EPP, use port 5. - On the GS108EP and GS108EPP, use port 8. - 2.
-On the switch, connect your PoE and non-PoE devices. - For more information, see PoE considerations for switches that support PoE or PoE+ on page 84. - 3.
+- 1. Connect any port on the switch to a LAN port on a router that is connected to the Internet. - 2.
+On the switch, connect your PoE devices to the lowest number ports, starting with port 1, and then connect any non-PoE devices. - For more information, see PoE considerations for switches that support PoE or PoE+ on page 104. - 3.
 Connect the power adapter to the switch and plug the power adapter into an electrical outlet. - The power LED lights and the port LEDs for connected devices light.